-In win for Trump, Nebraska approves Keystone XL pipeline route
+Nebraska clears path for Keystone XL pipeline, in boost for Trump

 “We are going to fight like hell to make sure this pipeline never gets built,” said Jane Kleeb, the head of anti-pipeline Bold Nebraska, a political advocacy group.

-The commission’s approval was not for TransCanada’s preferred route, but for a more costly alternative that would add five miles of pipeline along with an additional pumping station and transmission lines.
+The commission’s approval was not for TransCanada’s preferred route, but for a more costly alternative that would add 5 miles (8 km) of pipeline, along with an additional pumping station and transmission lines.
+It was unclear whether the alternative route lacks any state or federal permits that the preferred route had already obtained, a situation that could drag out the regulatory process.

-TransCanada Chief Executive Officer Russ Girling said in a statement that the company will review the commission’s decision and assess how it will affect the cost and schedule of the project.
-The company’s stock rose 1.3 percent after the vote to C$63.35.
+TransCanada Chief Executive Officer Russ Girling said in a statement that the company will review the commission’s decision and assess its impact to the cost and schedule of the project.
+The company’s stock was up 1.4 percent at C$63.44 in Toronto on Monday afternoon.

-The proposed line has been a lightning rod of controversy since it was first advocated nearly a decade ago with environmentalists making the project a symbol of their broader fight against fossil fuels and global warming.
-Business groups and Trump, a Republican, said it could boost the economy.
+The proposed line, running about 1,180 miles (1,899 km) from Hardisty, Alberta, to Steele City, Nebraska, has been controversial since it was first advocated nearly a decade ago, with environmentalists making it into a symbol of their broader fight against fossil fuels and global warming.
+Business groups and Trump, a Republican, said it could lower fuel prices, boost national security and create employment.

 Alberta province Premier Rachel Notley cheered the commission’s decision, saying the pipeline “will mean greater energy security for all North Americans.”

-The administration of former U.S. President Barack Obama, a Democrat, considered the project for years before rejecting it in 2015 on environmental grounds.
+The administration of former U.S. President Barack Obama, a Democrat, considered the project for years before rejecting it in 2015, saying “it would not make a meaningful contribution to our economy.”
+But Trump swiftly reversed that decision after coming into office this year, handing TransCanada a federal permit for the pipeline in March.

-But Trump swiftly reversed that decision after coming into office this year, handing TransCanada a federal permit for the pipeline in March and arguing the project will lower fuel prices, boost national security, and create employment.
 Trump has said Keystone XL would create 28,000 jobs nationwide.
 But a 2014 State Department study predicted just 3,900 construction jobs and 35 permanent jobs.

 Trump’s decision placed the pipeline’s fate into the hands of the obscure regulatory body in Nebraska, the only state that had yet to approve the pipeline’s route.
-Permits along Keystone XL’s path have already been approved in Canada, Montana and South Dakota.
+Permits along Keystone XL’s path have already been granted in Canada, Montana and South Dakota.

 Opposition to the line in Nebraska has been driven mainly by a group of around 90 landowners whose farms lie along the proposed route.
 They have said they are worried spills could pollute water critical for grazing cattle, and that tax revenue will be short-lived and jobs will be temporary.